yoav-klein/aws/identity-providers/application/README.md

 ### Create a role
-Now we need to create a IAM role, give it permissions to the S3 bucket, and let the federated users assume it.
+Now we need to create a IAM role, give it permissions to the S3 bucket (actually, all the S3 buckets), and let the federated users assume it.

 Take a look at the `trust_policy.json`.
 Let's break it down: